opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

  Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

-41     Where the presumption under s 18(2) applies, this has to be rebutted by the accused on the balance of probabilities: see _Muhammad Ridzuan_ at [75] and _Public Prosecutor v Ilechukwu Uchechukwu Chukwudi_ [2015] SGCA 33 (“ _Ilechukwu_ ”) at [30].
+41     Where the presumption under s 18(2) applies, this has to be rebutted by the accused on the balance of probabilities: see _Muhammad Ridzuan_ at [75] and _Public Prosecutor v Ilechukwu Uchechukwu Chukwudi_ <span class="citation">[2015] SGCA 33</span> (“ _Ilechukwu_ ”) at [30].

-42     A rebuttal may be established if the accused shows that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”: see _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ [2012] 2 SLR 903 at [18].
-As explained by the Court of Appeal in _Obeng Comfort_ , referring to _Masoud Rahimi bin Mehrzad v Public Prosecutor and another appeal_ [2017] 1 SLR 257:
+42     A rebuttal may be established if the accused shows that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”: see _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ <span class="citation">[2012] 2 SLR 903</span> at [18].
+As explained by the Court of Appeal in _Obeng Comfort_ , referring to _Masoud Rahimi bin Mehrzad v Public Prosecutor and another appeal_ <span class="citation">[2017] 1 SLR 257</span>:

  37 ....
 The court assesses the accused’s evidence as to his subjective knowledge by comparing it with what an ordinary, reasonable person would have known or done if placed in the same situation that the accused was in.
 If such an ordinary, reasonable person would surely have known or taken steps to establish the nature of the drug in question, the accused would have to